kadamwhite/talks/2018/wceu/slides.md

 ???

+Programming isn't the hard part of what we do.
 No, the hard part's everything we do _in between_ the small periods when we're writing code.
 These other challenges we face on every project.

-There's no unit tests for team communication; no linting for pull request discussions or onboarding instructions.

-But what we CAN do is look at the documentation we leave ourselves to help with these processes.

-And that's what I'm going to talk about today.
+We can't rely on unit tests or linting to ensure these tasks go smoothly.
+The best tool we have is our documentation.

 ---
 <!-- .slide: data-background="images/example-bad-pr.png" data-background-position="center top" -->